bijudevops-ai/databricks-sqlmigration/README.md

-#  Scenario 1-  SQL Server Store procedure to be converted to Databricks SQL supporting function
+#  Scenario -  SQL Server Store procedure is  converting  to Databricks SQL with user defined function

-  Created table in   SQLServer in Azure
+  Created table in   SQLServer in Azure ( This SQL Server is running in Azure Subscription)

 CREATE TABLE products_master (
   product_id          INT PRIMARY KEY NOT NULL, -- Added PRIMARY KEY for unique identifier